Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Introduction

 However, performance advantages have been showcased in a variety of applications within the context of digital and quantum annealing solutions, tensor networks, and analog and digital (gate-based) quantum computing.
 For example, Ref. \cite{ebadi2022quantum} studied the maximal independent set (\MIS) problem and found a superlinear quantum speedup, as opposed to classical solutions, when considering very hard graphs.
-From the point of view of computational complexity, the \MIS~problem is not particularly different from other \NP-Hard problems such as the \KP~or other \NP-Hard problems that admit a MILP formulation, and as such the results of \cite{ebadi2022quantum} are encouraging for other problems as well.
-It is worth mentioning, that D-Wave recently announced \cite{King2023} the largest quantum simulation done, in different context (spin glasses) to what is of interest here.
+From the point of view of computational complexity, the \MIS~problem is not particularly different from other \NP-Hard problems such as the \KP~(which actually is weakly \NP-Complete) or other \NP-Hard problems that admit a MILP formulation, and as such the results of \cite{ebadi2022quantum} are encouraging for other problems as well.
+An interesting benchmark test \cite{tasseff2022emerging} using the D-Wave machine showed very promising results.
+It is worth mentioning that D-Wave recently announced \cite{King2023} the largest quantum simulation done, in different context (spin glasses) to what is of interest here.

 In this paper, we study the \CO~problem in detail and provide a MILP formulation that we use as a testbed for: \emph{(i)} formulating a QUBO version of \CO~which makes it suitable for feeding into quantum and quantum-inspired solvers and \emph{(ii)} performing small scale simulations of such solvers and comparing to MILP.
 Specifically, in our MILP formulation we choose our objective to be minimization of the cost of posting collateral (different approaches to the objective of \CO~have been proposed, for example, see \cite{bylund2017collateral}).
 We survey and try numerous QUBO encodings and find that, modulo emulator limitations, in such small instances the quantum-inspired formulations perform well enough to be promising for implementation on real quantum or quantum-inspired hardware for very large instances.
 The structure of the paper is as follows.
 In Sec. \ref{sec:knapsack} we provide an overview of some of the different QUBO formulations for the \KP~problem.
 This section serves both as an introduction to the concepts used throughout the paper and to inform the \CO~problem that follows.
 In Sec. \ref{sec:level2} we provide the MILP formulation of the \CO~problem as well as a few QUBO proposals.
 In Sec. \ref{sec:illustrations} we provide a few numerical results using the formulation of the previous section.
 Finally, we summarize and conclude in Sec. \ref{sec:summary}.